near/NEPs/0000-access-keys.md

 }

 pub struct FunctionCallPermission {
-  /// The amount that can be spent for transaction fees by this access key from the account balance.
+  /// `Some` amount that can be spent for transaction fees by this access key from the account balance.
-  /// When used, both account balance and the allowance is decreased. pub allowance: Balance,  // u128
+  /// When used, both account balance and the allowance is decreased.
+  /// To change or increase the allowance, the access key can be replaced using SwapKey.
+  /// NOTE: If you reuse the public key, make sure to keep the nonce from the old AccessKey.
+  /// `None` means unlimited allowance. pub allowance: Option<Balance>,  // u128

   /// The AccountID of the receiver of the transaction.
 The access key will restrict transactions to
   /// only this receiver.